 Dancer loved to be called Our Hero.
 He was so proud whenever we said that.
 I doubt that he knew what it meant but he knew he was special and that we loved him so he would just beam.

 Before Purlie died, Purlie started to sleep with Orrin so Dancer would take his place in my bed.
 It was Purlie’s way of telling Dancer he needed to know that Dancer would take care of me.
 The first night after Dancer died, that place was empty.
 Decker still slept with me as usual but he stayed at the foot of the bed where he had slept before.
-Last night, he tentatively came up and took the place beside me.
+The next night, he tentatively came up and took the place beside me.
 He is feeling his way into filling Dancer’s shoes.

 Dancer has joined Purlie, Czorro and Deo over the Rainbow Bridge.
 I can picture them running together enjoying life, waiting until we join them.
 Dancer, we will forever celebrate your life a little more on Thanksgiving than on other days but you live in our hearts forever as Our Hero.